BENCH Practical

 In this command:

-For an in-depth explanation of these options or to learn how to implement your own specific forward model, please look at the BENCH training tutorial.
 Training a change model can be a time-consuming process, potentially taking several hours.
-The duration depends on factors such as available computational resources, the specifics of the diffusion protocol, and the number of samples used for training, etc. However, once the model is trained, it can be reused on any dataset that employs the same diffusion acquisition protocol, saving time in future analyses.
-To save time, we provide a pre-trained model for this acquisition that you can use for this tutorial.
+The duration depends on factors such as available computational resources, the specifics of the diffusion protocol, the number of samples used for training, etc. However, once the model is trained, it can be reused on any dataset that employs the same diffusion acquisition protocol, saving time in future analyses.
+To save time, we provide a pre-trained model for this acquisition which you can use for this tutorial.

 What does a change model estimate?